CaelumUVic/CSC412-Obsidian/Serious Games/Empathy In Gaming/Cloud Chasers.md

 ## Research

 "Cloud Chasers – Journey of Hope" serves as an educational tool that immerses players in the challenges faced by migrants.
 By guiding a father and daughter through perilous deserts, players confront issues like resource scarcity and unpredictable encounters, fostering a deeper understanding of migration experiences.
-The game's narrative structure and survival mechanics make it suitable for discussions on [[Empathy]], resilience, and the socio-political aspects of migration.
+The game's narrative structure and survival mechanics make it suitable for discussions on empathy, resilience, and the socio-political aspects of migration.
 [Cloud Chasers](https://venturebeat.com/games/cloud-chasers-is-a-moving-mobile-exploration-of-the-migrants-journey/)

 ## Discussion